Identities for the generalized Fibonacci polynomial: Identities

 \section{Identities}

 In this section we give a collection of identities for the GFP.
 These identities apply, in particular, to our familiar set of GFP.
 Thus, the identities apply to: Fibonacci polynomials, Lucas polynomials, Pell polynomials, Pell-Lucas polynomials, Fermat polynomials, Fermat-Lucas polynomials, Chebyshev first kind polynomials, Chebyshev second kind polynomials, Jacobsthal polynomials, Jacobsthal-Lucas polynomials and Morgan-Voyce polynomials.
 The identities below and their proofs are expressed in terms of $\alpha$, $d(x)$, $g(x)$, $a(x)$, and $b(x)$.
-Table \ref{equivalent} gives those values for the familiar polynomials mentioned above.
+Table \ref{equivalent} gives those values for the polynomials mentioned above.
+If one is interested in identities for the special case of Fibonacci polynomials and Lucas polynomials, they may see a larger collection in Koshy \cite{koshypartII}.

-\textbf{Note}: For the sake of simplicity throughout the rest of this paper, we will use $d$, $g$, $a$, and $b$ instead of $d(x)$, $g(x)$, $a(x)$, and $b(x)$ respectively.